merlinscholz/lockdoc-tools/manuals/README.txt

 =============

 1. Set up a VM, see section 'VM' or consult the respective OS manual in manuals/vm-*-32/
-2. Set up FAIL* as described below in section 'Fail'
+2. Set up FAIL* as described below in section 'Fail'.
+On your host (outside the VM).
-3. See sections 'Post Processing' for details on how to process the trace
+3. See sections 'Post Processing' for details on how to process the trace.
+On your host (outside the VM).

 --------------------------------------------------------------------------------------